On the mass distribution of the LIGO-Virgo-KAGRA events: Introduction

 The two LIGO detectors at Hanford Washington and Livingston Louisiana, having the better sensitivity, offer the main means by which GWs from merging binaries are detected.
 Virgo and KAGRA allow for an improved localization of the events.
 The LIGO detectors are versions of a Michelson interferometer with 4 km long arms \cite{2015}, capable of detecting GWs in frequencies of $10$ Hz to $1000$ Hz.
 Thus they are ideal for the detection of coalescing stellar-mass BBHs.

-BBHs can have two origins, astrophysical, from collapsing stars and primordial, forming in the early universe.
-Astrophysical BHs can be expected to have an approximately power-law mass distribution, similar to that of their progenitor stars.
+BBHs can have two origins, astrophysical, from collapsing stars and primordial, forming in the early universe (see e.g. \cite{H_tsi_2021, Karathanasis:2022rtr, ulrich2024multigenerationalblackholepopulation}).
+Astrophysical first generation BHs can be expected to have an approximately power-law mass distribution, similar to that of their progenitor stars \footnote{Second generation BHs, coming from the merger of first generation astrophysical BHs (originating form the collapse of stellar cores), may have a more complex mass-distribution.}.
 For stars with a mass larger than $1M_\odot$ (including massive enough to form BHs after their collapse), their initial mass follows a power-law distribution of $dN/dM \sim M^{-2.3 \pm 0.7}$ \cite{Kroupa_2001}.
-In this paper, we use a power-law model to simulate astrophysical BHs and test the resulting distribution from our simulations with the data from the LVK collaboration, by searching for the best fit power-law parameters.
+In this paper, we use a power-law model to simulate astrophysical BHs and test the resulting distribution from our simulations with the data from the LVK collaboration, by searching for the best fit power-law parameters (For detailed reviews on rates and formation channels of BBHs see \cite{Mandel_2022}\cite{Spera_2022} ).

 Primordial black holes (PBHs), differ from astrophysical ones in their origin.
 PBHs would form from curvature fluctuations in the primordial universe that collapse to black holes.
 Those fluctuations/overdensities are model dependent.
 They can be related to a phase transition during inflation (see for example~\cite{arbey2024primordialblackholessmall}).
 Due to the 'no-hair' conjecture, BHs are defined by three quantities: mass, spin and charge.
 PBHs would be indistinguishable from astrophysical BHs.
 However, the dynamics of PBHs and astrophysical BHs are different, with astrophysical BH binaries closely following the baryons in galaxies while PBHs being in dark matter halos.
 Given their different origins and environments, astrophysical and primordial BHs constitute two separate populations.
 Testing PBHs is motivated given that if present, then they would compose at least a fraction of dark matter (DM) in the mass range where the current GW detectors are sensitive.
 Moreover, measuring their mass would shed light to the primordial curvature fluctuations in the early universe and indirectly probe an energy scale impossible to reach with high-energy particle colliders.
 In this work, we consider for simplicity that PBHs have a monochromatic mass-distribution.
 Given that the LVK detectors have a finite mass resolution, such a monochromatic mass distribution would appear in the data as a Gaussian-like component.